common-fate/docs-archive/docs/granted/recipes/credential-process.md

 ## Assuming roles with Credential Process

 When assuming roles via the credential process, we have improved the process by introducing automatic credential renewal.
 By default, only the `AWS_PROFILE` environment variable is exported when you run `assume <credential-process-profile>`.
-If you wish to export all variables, you can do so by using the `--export-all-env-vars` flag when executing the assume command.
+If you wish to export all variables, you can do so by using the `--export-all-env-vars` or `-x` flag when executing the assume command.
+You can also include the `DefaultExportAllEnvVar=true` configuration in your `~/.granted/config` to export all environment variables by default.